zircleUI/docs/docs/guide/using-vue-router.md

 **Breaking change:**

 Up to **zircle-ui v.1.2.2** the routes were handled automatically based on your views.
-However, the functionality of the router was pretty limited [https://github.com/zircleUI/zircleUI/issues/19](#19).
+However, the functionality of the router was pretty limited ([see issue #19](https://github.com/zircleUI/zircleUI/issues/19)).
 From  **zircle-ui v.1.2.3** most of the caveats were eliminated.
 However, you need to define the routes in your Vue router.
 ```
 const router = new Router({
   routes: [